folaojewale/Mern-App/README.md

 Secure authentication using tokens.
 Easy-to-use forms for adding new students, tutors, and tutorials.
 Visual representation of student, tutor, and tutorial details.

+Authentication
+The app uses JWT (JSON Web Tokens) for authentication.
+When a user signs up or logs in, a token is generated and stored in local storage.
+The token is used for API requests that require authentication.